-The estate tax exemption amount is $5.45m (for 2016).
-This means that asset only in excess of this amount will be subject to the estate tax.
+The estate tax exemption amount is $11.4 million (2019).
+This means that assets only in excess of this amount will be subject to the estate tax.
 However, for a wealthy U.S. citizen with a non-Resident Alien spouse, it is important to recognize that this exemption amount applies to assets left to the non-Resident Alien spouse without benefit of the unlimited exemption amount that prevails when both spouses are U.S. citizens.
 Trusts can be used to address this problem.

-Spouses can also transfer up to $148,000 a year (for 2016) to their non-citizen spouse gift tax free.
+Spouses can also transfer up to $155,000 a year (2019) to their non-citizen spouse gift tax free.
 This provision can provide a very useful planning device for Americans with spouses who have residence in a lower tax regime country.
-By making an annual spousal gift, the money can be permanently removed from the tax purview of the U.S. government, both in terms of capital gains and dividend income taxes ,and estate taxes.
+By making an annual spousal gift, the money can be permanently removed from the tax purview of the U.S. government, both in terms of capital gains and dividend income taxes, and estate taxes.

 The U.S. tax code provides a plethora of tax advantaged ways to save for your children’s education.
 Coverdell accounts and 529s are usually the best options.
 Americans abroad are often surprised to find that many universities outside the United States are “qualified” institutions: this means that tax-free distributions from these accounts can be used to pay tuition and expenses at these non-U.S. schools.
 Furthermore, because of the large amounts of money that can be sheltered from taxation through 529s, these accounts have great value as long-term estate planning tools in the right circumstances